zcorpan/html-parser-book/manuscript/parser.md

 * `div`

-Huh, it didn’t remove the `div`!
+Huh, it didn't remove the `div`!
 Usually, when the parser closes an element, it pops elements off the stack until the relevant element has been popped.
 But here, only the `form` is removed, leaving the rest of the stack intact.
 So the current node is still the `div`.
 When we get to the "`C`", we thus insert that to the `div`.

 ```html
 <form>